 Hitting the streets with city dog Silas led to hilly walks, scenic Bay views and even a wine country escape.

 In a Victorian townhouse in Russian Hill, lives 12-year old mixed breed, Silas.
-After a genetic test, his owners found out he’s mostly Doberman and German Shepherd with a little Akita.
-Silas looks pretty intimidating, but is an extremely mellow and sweet dog.
+A genetic test revealed he’s mostly Doberman and German Shepherd with a little Akita.
+While Silas looks pretty intimidating, he’s an extremely mellow and sweet dog.

 Silas was rescued from a shelter in New York and lived in Pittsburgh and Seattle before his owners settled in San Francisco.
 His home is near famed Lombard Street, the most crooked street in the world.
 The area is a huge draw for tourists.

 When we took Silas on walks in the neighborhood, he made his way nonchalantly through the crowds.
 Inevitably, people would notice him because of his handsome markings.
 After witnessing his gentle behavior, they would ask to pet him.
 He obliged, patiently waiting to get back to his business of sniffing everything in sight.

 While Silas is extremely adaptable and chill, in his heart, he is an Alpha dog.
 When given the opportunity, he would often led the way on our many walks.